Dispute Resolution Service

 This list isn’t exhaustive and respondents may raise other arguments to defend their registration of a domain name.

-Section 4 of the Experts’ Overview explains in further detail the evidence the Experts look for to show a registration isn’t abusive.
+Section 4 of the Experts’ Overview (PDF) explains in further detail the evidence the Experts look for to show a registration isn’t abusive.

 Settling a dispute over .cymru and .wales gtlds